Relevant mStudio API endpoints

 If you want to verify the signature of a lifecycle webhook, you must know the public key of the mStudio.

-You can request this key with the operation GET/
+You can request this key with the operation GET/.

 For this, you must pass the identifier of the public key as a path parameter to the operation.

-of the webhook request contains the identifier of the public key.
+The header field X-Marketplace-Signature-Serial of the webhook request contains the identifier of the public key.

 The mStudio returns the public key in the response body encoded in base64.

 We guarantee a stable public key for a signature serial.
-Therefore, the extension may cache or persist the public keys.
-The extension must only request a new public key when the mStudio uses a new signature serial.
+Therefore, the Extension may cache or persist the public keys.
+The Extension must only request a new public key when the mStudio uses a new signature serial.
 We announce this in advance.
-The extension should check the signature serial for every lifecycle webhook and perhaps automatically request the new public key.
+The Extension should check the signature serial for every lifecycle webhook and perhaps automatically request the new public key.